-Single students not living with parents or other relatives live in University housing and have a choice of seven meal plans.
-The cost and details of each plan are described on the previous page.
+Single students not living with parents or other relatives live in University housing and have a choice of five meal plans.
+The cost and details of each plan are described above.
 The University contracts with Sodexo to operate the campus food facilities.
-One of these seven meal plans must be chosen by resident students unless they are living in the apartments.
-The last day to decrease your meal plan for Fall 2012 is August 31, 2012.
-The last day to decrease your meal plan for Spring 2013 is February 1, 2013.
+One of these five meal plans must be chosen by resident students unless they are living in the apartments.
+The last day to decrease your meal plan for Fall 2013 is August 30, 2013.
+The last day to decrease your meal plan for Spring 2014 is January 31, 2014.
 You can increase your meal plan at any time during the semester on a pro-rated basis of weeks remaining that semester.
 Meal plans may be changed in the Office of Student Financial Services.